NoeBrt/Galaxy-Simulation/README.md

 ![Galaxy Collision Simulation example](https://img.itch.zone/aW1nLzEyODQ3ODA4LnBuZw==/original/DBiWG1.png) *Two Galaxies collision Example*

+## How to play ?

+* Download the zipped build in the Release section
+* Extract the zipped folder
+* Lauch GameOfLife.exe and play !

 ## We Value Your Feedback!

 Do you enjoy exploring the cosmos with our simulation?
 Please consider leaving a review or comment.
 Your feedback helps us to continually improve and offer the best possible cosmic journey.
 Thank you for your support!